 - In the Bobby Dollar series, recently deceased will be visited by angels and demons who then hold a trial where the parties serve as defense and prosecution respectively, while a neutral celestial being acts as the judge to decide if the deceased will go to heaven or hell.

-- In The Camp Half-Blood Series's version of The Underworld shown in Percy Jackson and the Olympians, the judgement of the souls is performed by a rotating roster of judges done at the Judgment Pavilion.
+- A version of The Underworld shown in Percy Jackson and the Olympians, the judgement of the souls is performed by a rotating roster of judges done at the Judgment Pavilion.
 They decide whether souls go to the Fields of Punishment (for those who did evil), the Fields of Asphodel (for more or less neutral souls), Elysium (for good souls), or in exceedingly rare cases, the Isles of the Blest (for the absolute best souls who do good three reincarnations in a row).
 True to Classical Mythology, Minos is one of the judges, although historical figures such as Thomas Jefferson and William Shakespeare are also mentioned.

 - In the companion series within the same continuity, but based on Egyptian Mythology, the judgement of Anubis becomes a plot point.
 Since most of the pantheon has been sealed away for thousands of eons and only recently release the characters are working to restore their stations.
 To this end they must deliver the feather of truth to the scale at the entrance to the afterlife, but they must maintain total honesty or it becomes too heavy to move.